Skip to main content

 (b) A signed statement from the local emergency planning committee stating the basis for requesting the order.

-(c) Documents, sworn statements or other materials which support and address the criteria set forth in paragraph (B) of this rule.
+(c) Documents, sworn statements, or other materials which support and address the criteria set forth in paragraph (B) of this rule.

 (B) Criteria for issuance of an order to a facility.

-Before issuing an order, the commission shall find that due to the size of the facility, the nature of the operations performed at the facility, or the proximity of the facility to a residential area or an area where significant numbers of people work or congregate, participation in the emergency planning process under sections 3750.04 and 3750.05 of the Revised Code is necessary or appropriate to protect the public health or safety or the environment.
+Before issuing an order, the commission shall find that, due to the size of the facility, the nature of the operations performed at the facility, or the proximity of the facility to a residential area or an area where significant numbers of people work or congregate, participation in the emergency planning process under sections 3750.04 and 3750.05 of the Revised Code is necessary or appropriate to protect the public health or safety or the environment.

 (C) Decision by emergency response commission.

-(1) The emergency response commission shall vote to designate the emergency response commission's intent to issue an order, within one hundred twenty days of receiving the request, unless information is presented to the commission at the meeting which in the judgment of the commission requires additional review and evaluation.
+(1) The emergency response commission votes to designate the emergency response commission's intent to issue an order, within one hundred twenty days of receiving the request, unless information is presented to the commission at the meeting which in the judgment of the commission requires additional review and evaluation.
 If the commission determines that the information presented at the meeting needs further evaluation, then the commission may approve a motion to delay a vote on intent to issue the order until the next regularly scheduled meeting.

-(b) Notify the public, by the publication of notice in a newspaper of general circulation in the county where the facility is located, of the commission's intention to approve the request and to issue the order and that the public may submit written comments to the commission regarding approval of the request.
+(b) Notifies the public, by the publication of notice in a newspaper of general circulation in the county where the facility is located, of the commission's intention to approve the request and to issue the order and that the public may submit written comments to the commission regarding approval of the request.

-(3) At least forty-five days following the notification of the public and written notification of the owner or operator of the facility, the emergency response commission shall vote to issue an order, unless information is presented to the commission at the meeting which in the judgment of the commission requires additional review and evaluation.
+(3) At least forty-five days following the notification of the public and written notification of the owner or operator of the facility, the emergency response commission votes to issue an order, unless information is presented to the commission at the meeting which in the judgment of the commission requires additional review and evaluation.
 If the commission determines that the information presented at the meeting needs further evaluation, then the commission may approve a motion to delay a vote on the application for an order until the next regularly scheduled meeting.

-Last updated January 21, 2025 at 8:05 AM
+Last updated April 1, 2026 at 7:52 AM

 Supplemental Information